Around Schoodic Peninsula

 Corea Wharf Gallery.
 It’s on the left, just past the post office in Corea.
 Walk down the gravel road to Joe Young’s wharf and treat yourself to an al fresco lunch on one of the prettiest harbors in Maine.
 Great food, great people and the best view from a dining establishment on the peninsula!

 Me & Ben’s.
-Feel like a hot dog?
-Then head to Main Street, Birch Harbor, just around the corner from Nautica Pub.
+Feel like a hot dog or ice cream?
+Then head to Main Street, Birch Harbor, just around the corner from The Pickled Wrinkle.
 The young, entrepreneurial triplets who operate this establishment offer them a zillion different ways.
-Open till 3:00 p.m.

 The Pickled Wrinkle.
 The only real bar in the area and a favorite of the locals, it’s at 9 East Schoodic Drive in Birch Harbor, across from McC’s Market at the only left turn in the village.
-They serve lunch and dinner, with live jazz on Mondays and Thursdays, and a horseshoe pit out back.
-They also serve the best haddock around – all-you-can-eat on Friday nights!
+They serve lunch and dinner, and the best haddock around, and have a horseshoe pit out back.
+It’s always crowded and worth the wait.

-There are a couple of other of favorite places, not on the peninsula but south on US 1 in Sullivan (ten or twelve miles away).
+There are a couple of other of favorite places, not on the peninsula but south on US 1 in Sullivan.

 Be as busy as you want, or just relax on the deck and watch the world go by.
 Maine, the way life should be!